usc-isi-i2/kgtk/docs/transform/lift.md

 | Q2 | P1 | Q5 | False | "Alice" | "instance of" | "human" |
 | Q2 | P2 | Q6 | False | "Alice" | "friend" | "Fred" |

-If we hadn't filter the labels, the output would look like this:
+If we hadn't filtered the labels, the output would have looked like this:

 ```bash
 kgtk lift --input-file examples/docs/lift-file8.tsv \